ibm-ecosystem-engineering/ibm-gsi-cloudnative-journey/docs/developer-advanced-1/database-with-cloudant.md

    ![ResultScreen](../images/database-with-cloudant/ResultScreen.png)

-Prebuilt solution for this can be found here: [Inventory Management Service Cloudant solution template](https://github.com/ibm-gsi-ecosystem/inventory-management-svc-soln-advanced)
+Prebuilt solution for this can be found here: [Inventory Management Service Cloudant solution template](https://github.com/ibm-ecosystem-lab/inventory-management-svc-cloudant)
+!!! note
+    You will need to setup your own Cloudant database and create your `mappings.json` file as mentioned before